Why Ayurveda recommends against consuming curd at night and daily

 Ayurveda warns against heating curd and having it with meat and fish.

-Learn more about interesting facts about consuming curd at night and night, as per Ayurveda.
+Learn more about Interesting Facts about Consuming Curd at Night and Night, as per Ayurveda

-Curd or the humble dahi, a staple in most Indian households, has numerous health benefits and is excellent for topical application on skin and hair.Meanwhile, Curd helps hydrate the body, strengthens immunity, builds stronger bones, helps in improving the skin, and is also a must-have if you are on a weight loss journey or simply maintaining your goal weight.
+Curd or the standard dahi, a staple in most Indian households, has numerous fitness blessings and is first rate for topical software on skin and hair.
+Meanwhile, Curd allows hydrate the frame, strengthens immunity, builds stronger bones, helps in improving the skin, and is likewise a should-have if you are on a weight reduction adventure or truly keeping your goal weight.

 Ayurveda, too, highly approves of dahi, but it also warns about how much curd is good for the body and when and how you should have it.
 Ayurveda specialist Dr Dixa Bhavsar Savaliya recently shared a post on her Instagram elaborating on how curd is looked at through the ‘Ayurvedic lens’.